rohanr07/UoB-Chatbot/README.md

 ## 💻 Deployment

-To deploy this project run
+To deploy this project run the following commands:

 ```
 npm install